 Program Element #10: Sexually Transmitted Diseases (STD) Client Services

 Description.
-Funds provided under this Agreement for this Program Element may only be used in accordance with, and subject to, the requirements and limitations set forth below, to deliver to protect the health of Oregonians from infectious disease and to prevent the long-term adverse consequences of failing to identify and treat STDs.
+Funds provided under this Agreement for this Program Element may only be used in accordance with, and subject to, the requirements and limitations set forth below, to deliver Sexually Transmitted Diseases (STD) Client Services to protect the health of Oregonians from infectious disease and to prevent the long-term adverse consequences of failing to identify and treat STDs.
 Services may include, but are not limited to, case finding and disease surveillance, partner services, medical supplies, health care provider services, examination rooms, clinical and laboratory diagnostic services, treatment, prevention, intervention, education activities, and medical follow-up.

+STDs are a significant health problem in Oregon, with over 22,000 new cases every year.
+STDs pose a threat to immediate and long-term health and well-being.
+In addition to increasing a person’s risk for acquiring and transmitting HIV infection, STDs can lead to severe reproductive health complications.
+Reducing rates of gonorrhea and early syphilis are a priority in order to protect the population from communicable disease and are included in the State Health Improvement Plan.

 All changes to this Program Element are effective upon receipt of grant award unless otherwise noted in Exhibit C of the Financial Assistance Award.